Departmental M.A. and Ph.D. Policies and Procedures

 5.1.1 The Graduate School requires that an M.A. degree be completed within six years, a Ph.D. within ten years from the date of first admission as a graduate student.

-5.2.0 A student is required to be registered for the quarter in which they take an M.A.
+5.2.0 A student must be registered during the quarter in which they take an M.A.
 General Examination, Ph.D.
 General Examination, or Ph.D.
 Dissertation Defense.
-A student must be registered as a full-time or part-time student at the University during the quarter the Master’s degree, the Candidate’s certificate, or Doctoral degree is conferred.
-For further details, see the University of Washington Graduate School Policies and Procedures, “Final Quarter Registration.”
+A student must be registered during the quarter the Master’s degree, the Candidate’s certificate, or Doctoral degree is conferred.

 5.2.1 Aside from fulfilling the academic requirements in this Department, the student must submit a review request for the Master’s degree via MyGrad within the deadlines of the quarter in which they expect the degree to be conferred.
-The filing of the request is the responsibility solely of the student, but deadline dates will be posted on the bulletin board outside the Department office.
-See “Application for Master’s Degree.”
+The filing of the request is the responsibility solely of the student.

 5.2.2 In order to obtain credit for a course, a student should convert an Incomplete into a passing grade no later than the last day of their next quarter in residence.
 Under no circumstances can an Incomplete be converted into a passing grade after a lapse of two years or more.
 A grade of Incomplete is the result of prior discussion and agreement between student and instructor; it is not an automatic privilege.